Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
+> "But better die than live mechanically a life that is a repetition of repetitions."
-> — **Lin Yutang**
+> — **D. H. Lawrence**

 ---